cherrytwist/cherrytwist/README.md

 If at any point you would like more information, or connect more directly to the team behind the platform, then please feel to reach out via <community@alkem.io>!

 ## How do I get started?
 The easiest way to get started with Alkemio is to see it in action!

-For that there are a couple of options:
-* **[Demo Space](https://alkem.io)** - a Space on the production environment, but that is marked as Demonstration and may have some functionalities limited.
+By far the easiest option is to register **[with the onlline platform](https://alkem.io)** and request a Space on the production environment.

-  * If you are interested in having your own Challenges Space on the demo environment to try it out please reach out via <community@alkem.io>!.
+Or to explore please reach out via <community@alkem.io>!.

-* **[Try it out locally](https://www.github.com/alkem-io/demo)** - create your own local Alkemio instance and populate it with sample data.
-Recommended for the more hands on :)
-  * Note: this is as of Q2 2023 very out of date and a refresh is due, please contact us if you wish to have your own local setup.
+As Alkemio is open source, you can of course try it out locally.
+The documentation for his is as of Q2 2023 very out of date and a refresh is due, please contact us if you wish to have your own local setup.

 ## How do I contribute to Alkemio?
 There is a huge amount to be done so all contributions are much appreciated!